jayasuryaPavan/Pinnacle-Wholesale-FE/README.md

 ## Getting code from the github

 Get the code from github by following the commands as per instructions in the website or refer chatGPT.
-After you pull the entire code, open the terminal in vscode and run "npm install".
+After you pull the entire code, open the terminal in vscode and run `npm install`.
 This will allow angular to install all the necessary libraries.

 ## Development server